Chad–Mexico relations

-Chad–Mexico relations are the diplomatic relations between the Republic of Chad and the United Mexican States.
+The nations of Chad and Mexico established diplomatic relations in 1976.
 Both nations are members of the United Nations.

 History

 On 25 February 1976, Chad and Mexico established diplomatic relations.
 Initial relations between both nations have been limited and have mainly taken place in multilateral forums such as at the United Nations.
-In March 2002, Chadian Prime Minister Nagoum Yamassoum attended the Monterrey Consensus in the Mexican city of Monterrey where he met with Mexican President Vicente Fox.
+In March 2002, Chadian Prime Minister Nagoum Yamassoum attended the Monterrey Consensus in the Mexican city of Monterrey where he met with President Vicente Fox.

 During the Chadian Civil War and Opération Épervier, Mexican mercenaries have been hired by Chadian President Idriss Déby, to fight against rebel forces trying to remove President Déby from power.
 The Mexican mercenaries were hired to fly Mil Mi-17 attack helicopters, which the Mexican Air Force also uses.

 In February 2013, Mexico welcomed the ratification by Chad of the Comprehensive Nuclear-Test-Ban Treaty.
 In April 2014, Chadian Minister of Planning and International Cooperation, Mariam Mahamat Nour paid a visit to Mexico to attend the Global Partnership for Effective Development Cooperation conference in Mexico City.
 That same year, in May 2014, Chadian Minister of Agriculture and of the Environment, Baïwong Djibergui Amane Rosine paid a visit to Cancún to attend the Assembly of the Global Environment Facility conference.